f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 For releases prior to F5OS-A 1.2.0, the configuration of SNMP was more difficult, and was done as outlined below.
 It is provided for reference, but the newer configuration above should be used instead.

-Enter **config** mode, and enter the following commands to enable SNMP traps for the F5OS-A layer.
-Specifiy, your SNMP trap receiver's IP address and port after the **snmpTargetAddrTAddress** field.
+Enter **config** mode and enter the following commands to enable SNMP traps for the F5OS-A layer.
+Specify your SNMP trap receiver's IP address and port after the **snmpTargetAddrTAddress** field.
 Make sure to **commit** any changes.

-Note: The **snmpTargetAddrTAddress** is unintuitive in these earlier releases, and is much simpler after upgrading to F5OS-A 1.2.0 or later.
+Note: The **snmpTargetAddrTAddress** is unintuitive in these earlier releases and is much simpler after upgrading to F5OS-A 1.2.0 or later.
 In the snmpTargetAddrTAddress, The 1st octet after the IP address is 161 >> 8 = 0, and 2nd octet 161 & 255 = 161.
 The IP address configuration for an IP address of 10.255.0.144 & 161 UDP port is **10.255.0.144.0.161**.

 .. code-block:: bash